universal-automata/liblevenshtein-cpp/README.md

 ### A library for generating Finite State Transducers based on Levenshtein Automata.

+NOTE: This library is pre-alpha, please do not use it yet unless you wish to help me make it work.
+I'll have it production ready as soon as possible.

 To make my life easier, this library takes advantage of C++17 features.
 If you need compatibility with an older standard, please either submit a pull request or create an issue stating the standard you need compatibility with and I'll get